 Opening hours: While Mount Vernon Estate is open 365 days, opening hours vary and some tours may be closed seasonally.
-Check the website of Mount Vernon Estate for opening hours and tours during the days of your visit.
+Contact Mont Vernon Estate Check to confirm opening hours and tours during the days of your visit.

-Mount Vernon Estate is one of the many attractions covered in Eve Zibart’s book The Unofficial Guide to Washington D.C.
+Mount Vernon Estate is one of the many attractions covered in The Unofficial Guide to Washington D.C.

 Credits for pictures featured:

 Mount Vernon Estate: By Martin Falbisoner (Own work) CC-BY-SA-3.0 via Wikimedia Commons